dansantander/trax/README.md

 # TRAX
->  Rails app for helping music producers keeping track of their fees for music activities.
+>  Rails app for helping you with keeping track of your activities and fees per activity with no complications.

 ![screenshot](trax.jpg)